Côte-Nord Migratory Bird Festival

 At the heart of bird migration

 Held during the third week of September, the Festival attracts over a thousand nature lovers and birdwatchers every year to witness this exceptional spectacle.
+Enjoy a spectacular sunrise at the Dunes de Tadoussac, or from one of the region’s most beautiful birdwatching sites.
 We use “à la carte” system: some activities require contributions, while others are free.

 Pascal Côté